yurigushiken/pdf-to-notion/readme.md

 PDF to Notion
 This project automates the process of extracting text from PDFs, converting the text into a structured format, and uploading the data to a Notion database.
+It leverages the Claude Haiku language model to organize data such as the title, URL, authors, publication year, tags, and abstract, replacing the manual work of metadata entry.

 Directory Structure
 scss